GMPavanLab/SwarmCGM/README.md

 python3 optimize_lipids.py -cfg minimalistic_demo.yaml
 ```

-This minimalistic example should execute within 18-24 hours on the "testing purpose" hardware described, and will require 2 calculation slots of 4 cores each (no GPU).
+This minimalistic demo should execute within 18-24 hours on the "testing purpose" hardware described, and will require 2 calculation slots of 4 cores each (no GPU).
 It will be possible to see that the FF score decreases during optimization, and that the 2 different lipid bilayers have decreasing % deviation on their area per lipid (APL) and Dʜʜ thickness with respect to experimental data.
 The OT-B and OT-NB metrics will also decrease, indicating that the FF parameters reproduce the spatial features described in the (mapped) AA reference trajectories.